jarrodmillman/rcsds/_sources/standard/git-intro.txt

      $ git config --global user.name "Jarrod Millman"
      $ git config --global user.email "millman@berkeley.edu"
-     $ git config --global core.editor /usr/bin/jed
+     $ git config --global core.editor /usr/bin/gedit

-   The first two lines tell Git who you are (obviously you should use your own name and address rather than mine).
+   The first two lines tell Git who you are (obviously you should use your own name and email address rather than mine).
 The final command tells Git which text editor you wish to use.
 You should use whatever text editor you prefer.
 For instance, I use ``/usr/bin/vim``.
+The most popular text editors on Linux are ``vim`` and ``emacs``.
+If you aren't familiar with them at this point, you will probably want to use a simple text editor like ``gedit``, which should already be installed on your BCE VM.
+You can learn more about ``gedit`` here: https://help.ubuntu.com/community/gedit

 Local, single-user, linear workflow
 ===================================